system76/docs/_articles/oem-firstboot.md

 ![Entering commands one at a time](/images/oem-firstboot/commands.png)

-Once you're back at the recovery menu choose `resume` to resume normal boot.
+Once you're back at the recovery menu, choose `resume` to resume normal boot.

 # Help us track down the problem

 Lastly, we need your help in tracking down this bug.
 When you get logged in, open a terminal and run this command, then send us the 'log.tgz' file it creates.

 `sudo tar -cvz -f ~/log/.tgz /var/log`

+Please open a Support ticket and attach the log file.